-Real Gross domestic product is the GDP in which inflation is adjusted or it also referred to as GDP at Constant Price or base price.
-To find the GDP it is important to fix base year (most of the time analyst prefers the previous year as base year) first so that one can analyze the real Gross domestic product from that base year to current year.
+Real Gross domestic product is the GDP in which inflation is adjusted, or it also referred to as GDP at Constant Price or base price.
+To find the GDP, it is important to fix the base year (most of the time analyst prefers the previous year as the base year) first so that one can analyze the real Gross domestic product from that base year to the current year.

 Elaboration of Real GDP

 GDP: It stands for Gross Domestic Product.
 It is the total value of all individual goods and services produced within the domestic territory of a country during a financial year.

 - P: Stands for the Market price.